173duprot/minimal-car/README.md

 \- You should be able to glance at it and understand how it works

-\- Light enough that a person could reasonably pick up or move the vehicle
+\- Light enough that a person could reasonably pick up one side of the vehicle.

 &#x200B;